Syrov-Egor/chemsynthcalc/paper.md

 ---
-title: 'chemsynthcalc: a program for balancing and calculating chemical reactions'
+title: 'chemsynthcalc: a software for chemical synthesis calculations and reaction balancing'
 tags:
   - Python
   - chemistry